microsoft/onnxruntime/docs/ReduceBinarySize.md

 ```

 ## Usage tips
-- Please build with --skip_tests, otherwise test cases may fail due to the exclusion;
 - By default, the trimming happens only on cpu execution provider, with --use_cuda it will also be applied to cuda;
 - If both are specified, operators referred from either argument will be kept active;
 - The script is located under toos/ci_build/, and could go solo to apply to cpu and cuda providers as: